 By Karen Darlow

-If the grass in your garden is looking patchy, mossy, brown or just not as healthy as you might wish, you need to learn how to scarify a lawn.
-But what is scarifying and what makes it turn your lawn from sad sod to lush green grass?
+Is the grass in your garden looking patchy or mossy?
+You need to learn how to scarify a lawn.
+But what exactly is scarifying, and how does it turn a lacklustre patch into lush green grass?
 We're here to explain.

 How often should you scarify a lawn?